 The amount of oxygen a patient needs, and how often it should be used, depends upon the results of the blood-oxygen tests.
 The amount of oxygen a patient needs is called the oxygen flow rate.
 This describes the number of liters of oxygen that is delivered per minute.
 The amount a patient needs during exercise or sleeping might be different than the amount they need while at rest.

-Sometimes, COPD patients need short-term oxygen therapy to help improve blood oxygen levels that are too low because of a respiratory infection or COPD flare-up, for instance.
+Sometimes, people with COPD need short-term oxygen therapy to help improve blood oxygen levels that are too low because of a respiratory infection or COPD flare-up, for instance.
 In those cases, patients may be able to stop oxygen therapy once they have recovered from the infection or flare-up.
-Some COPD patients may only need oxygen during certain times, like when they are being active or sleeping.
+Some people with COPD may only need oxygen during certain times, like when they are being active or sleeping.

-Other COPD patients may need to have long-term oxygen therapy.
-“Long-term” means that they need to receive oxygen for 15 to 24 hours every day.
+Other people with COPD may need to have long-term oxygen therapy.
+Long-term means that they need to receive oxygen for 15 to 24 hours every day.
 This is more common during the later stages of the disease.

 People who need long-term oxygen therapy can use portable oxygen delivery units that allow them to be active and take part in many of their usual day-to-day activities.
 Healthcare providers can help advise about activities that are safe to do while using oxygen.

 How is the oxygen supplied?

 Oxygen therapy can be carried out at home, or in a hospital or other healthcare location.
 Long-term oxygen therapy is more likely to take place in the person's home.
 There are different ways that oxygen can be delivered into a person's lungs, such as:1

 - Face mask